2 An introduction to the R language

 and =

-, mainly for historical reasons.
-There is a difference; =
+, mainly for historical reasons and because =

 A variable needs a name.
 This must consist of letters, numbers and may contain